snowe2010/fylla/README.md

 gem 'fylla'
 ```

-execute using the following command:
+And execute using the following command:

     $ bundle